Memrise

-Memrise is a British language platform that uses spaced repetition of flashcards to increase the rate of learning, combined with a GPT3-powered "AI Language partner" that allows learners to practice human-like conversations, which Memrise believe can help learners to overcome the "confidence gap" in language acquisition.
+Memrise is a British language platform that uses spaced repetition of flashcards to increase the rate of learning.
 It is based in London, UK.

 Memrise offers user-generated content on a wide range of other subjects.
-The Memrise app has courses in 16 languages and its combinations, while the website has a great many more languages available.
+The Memrise app has courses in 35 languages and its combinations, while the website for "community courses" has a great many more languages available, including minority and ancient languages.
 As of 2018, the app had 35 million registered users.
 Memrise has been profitable since late 2016, having a turnover of $4 million monthly.

 History

-Memrise was founded by Ed Cooke, a Grand Master of Memory, Ben Whately and Greg Detre, a Princeton neuroscientist specializing in the science of memory and forgetting.
+Memrise was founded by Ed Cooke, a Grand Master of Memory; Ben Whately; and Greg Detre, a Princeton neuroscientist specializing in the science of memory and forgetting.
 The website launched in private beta after winning the Princeton Entrepreneurship Club 2009 TigerLaunch competition.